adispen/gcp-secrets-in-cf/blog.md

 As of version `4.11.0` of the `google` Terraform provider, this functionality is now also available as part of your Infrastructure as Code deployment.
-The following is a basic example of how to implement everything you might need to create and reference a Secret Manager secret securely from your Cloud Function.
+The following is a basic example of how to implement everything you might need to create and reference a Secret Manager secret securely from your Cloud Function using Terraform.

 Our only assumption here is that you have an environment ready to go with all the necessary APIs enabled and the permissions to affect changes in said environment.